Female education

-Education increases a woman's (and her partner's and the family's) level of health and health awareness.
+Education results in improved health and health awareness for women and their families.
 Furthering women's levels of education and advanced training also tends to delay the initiation of sexual activity, first marriage, and first childbirth.
-Moreover, more education increases the likelihood of remaining single, having no children, or having no formal marriage while increasing levels of long-term partnerships.
-Women's education is important for women's health as well, increasing contraceptive use while lowering sexually transmitted infections, and increasing the level of resources available to women who divorce or are in a situation of domestic violence.
-Education also improves women's communication with partners and employers and their rates of civic participation.
+In developing countries, women's education has contributed to upturns in contraceptive use, lower incidence rates of sexually transmitted infections, and improve the amount of resources available to women who divorce or are in a situation of domestic violence.
+Advanced education for women increases their likelihood of remaining single, having no children, or having no formal marriage while maintaining long-term partnerships.
+A correlation between women's education, career opportunities, and altered life planning has also been suggested.
+Cultural traditions that place emphasis on traditional gender roles present obstacles to female education access in some communities.

-Because of the wide-reaching effects of female education on society, alleviating inequalities in education for women is highlighted in Sustainable Development Goal 4 "Quality Education for All", and deeply connected to Sustainable Development Goal 5 "Gender Equality".
+Because of the wide-reaching effects of female education on society, strategies alleviating gender inequalities in education is highlighted in the United Nations' Sustainable Development Goal 4 "Quality Education for All" and deeply connected to Sustainable Development Goal 5 "Gender Equality".
 Education of girls (and empowerment of women in general) in developing countries leads to faster development and a faster decrease of population growth, thus playing a significant role in addressing environmental issues such as climate change mitigation.
 Project Drawdown estimates that educating girls is the sixth most efficient action against climate change (ahead of solar farms and nuclear power).